Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 • Jawbone infections

-Research also shows links between oral health and several systemic health conditions, including:
+Research has shown links between oral infections and several health conditions, including:

 • Cardiovascular disease